The Problem With Buffering

 - I’d rather have a chilled evening with just the people who actually matter.

-- The ideal evening certainly wouldn’t be getting smashed, eating a ton and feel like a wreck the next day.
+- The ideal evening certainly wouldn’t be getting smashed, eating a ton and feeling like a wreck the next day.

 - I didn’t really pay attention to the taste of the food and drink.